syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 Earlier you had a look at the Golang representation of the CRD.
 Return to the `Code editor` tab and view this file again by navigating to `api` > `v1beta1` > `website_types.go`.

-In this CRD there is currently an optional field called `foo` but now we will replace that with a more useful, and required, field called `name`.
+In this CRD there is currently an optional field called `foo` but now we will replace that with a more useful, and required, field called `imageTag`.

 Below is the code for this field, use this in the place of the existing `foo` field and comment:

 ```
-	// Name is an example field of Website
+	// ImageTag sets the container image for the website to deploy
 	//+kubebuilder:validation:Pattern=`^[-a-z0-9]*$`
-	Name string `json:"name"`
+	ImageTag string `json:"imageTag"`
 ```

 This code has three key parts:

 1. `//+kubebuilder` is a comment prefix that will trigger kubebuilder generation changes.
 In this case, it will set a validation of the field value to only allow dashes, lowercase letters, or digits.
-2. The capital `Name` is the Golang variable used throughout the codebase.
+2. The capital `ImageTag` is the Golang variable used throughout the codebase.
 Golang uses capitalized public variable names by convention.
-3. `json:"name"` defines a "tag" that Kubebuilder uses to generate the yaml field.
-Yaml uses lower case variable names by convention.
+3. `json:"imageTag"` defines a "tag" that Kubebuilder uses to generate the yaml field.
+Yaml parameters starts with lower case variable names by convention.

 > 💡 the use of `omitempty` in the json tag is how a field is marked optional.
 This was added to the `foo` example, but since name is required it is not included.